GraphicsGlossary/graphicsglossary.github.io/contribution.md

 Example:

->## CSM / Cascaded Shadow Mapping
->
->A **Shadow Map** consists of rendering shadows by rendering the scene from the light's point of view and storing the depth information in a texture.
-This texture is then used to determine if a pixel is in shadow or not.
->
->**Cascaded Shadow Mapping (CSM)** casts shadows using shadow maps of varying resolutions depending on the distance from the camera.
-Shadows on far distances use lower resolution shadow maps, while shadows on close distances use higher resolution.
+>## Sparse Octree
+>An **octree** is a tree data structure where each node has 0 or 8 children generally used to divide a volume into 8 sub-volumes.
+A **Sparse Octree** is an octree where only nodes containing data are stored, and empty nodes are not allocated in memory.

-*The Shadow Map glossary page exists, but it doesn't hurt to repeat a bit of information.*
+*The octree page already exists, but it doen't hurt to repeat a bit of information here.*

 ### 3. Clarity over exhaustiveness